jsarracino/mirrorsolve/Demos.md

 While the syntax and semantics of FOL terms are a bit mysterious, they are best explained by example.
 Next we consider two uses of FOL terms to handle Coq goals.
 The general formula is to first define a FOL signature, and then make use of MirrorSolve's metaprogramming to reflect and discharge Coq Props.

+One caveat: before running the following code, make sure that you have built and installed MirrorSolve using `dune build` and `dune install`.

 # Groups
 Our first example is drawn from abstract algebra, specifically group theory.
 For the inspiration for this example, please see Arjun Guha's [interesting assignment here](https://people.cs.umass.edu/~arjun/courses/cs691pl-spring2014/assignments/groups.html) (which is itself inspired by Adam Chlipala's book on Certified Programming with Dependent Types, CPDT).